terlar/fry/README.md

 auto-switching capability.

-When you have a `.ruby-version` file in your home directory this will be used used by as default.
+When you have a `.ruby-version` file in your home directory this will be used used by default.
 If you want it to pickup the custom ruby-version per project you have to create a `.praxconfig` in your home directory or for pow, you need to create a `.powenv` inside every project folder.
 With the following content:
 ```sh
 export PATH="$(fish -c 'fry current --path'):$PATH"
 ```